grid151/gridbase-samples/integration/resware/connector-installation.md

 - 4GB RAM minimum (8GB or better recommended)
 - Windows Server 2019 or later
     - Internet Information Systems (IIS)
-    - Valid TLS/SSL certificates signed by a trusted Certificate Authority (CA) must be present and configured for Resware servers and Connector servers.
+    - Valid TLS/SSL certificates **signed by a trusted Certificate Authority (CA)** must be present and configured for Resware servers and each Connector server.
     - Resware Web Servers must support TLS 1.2, and configured to allow a cipher-chain supported by the version of Windows Server being used by the connector servers.
     - Connector servers must support TLS 1.2 and optionally higher versions as well.
 Earlier versions of TLS and SSL